cduchinois/bechillxyz_colosseum/services/rpc/solana-tx-tracker/README.md

 - Store transactions as JSON files
 - Track transaction history with pagination
 - Display transaction summary and details
+- Toast notifications for user feedback when all transactions are fetched
+- Automatically detect and indicate when all transactions have been fetched
 - Built on top of the reusable `solana-tx-fetcher` library

 ## Setup